 Step 1: Look for our certifications

-CBCC-KA indicates that a dog behavior consultant has passed a comprehensive exam on behavior modification and has at least 500 hours of of dog behavior consulting experience.
+CBCC-KA® indicates that a dog behavior consultant has passed a comprehensive exam on behavior modification and has at least 300 hours of of dog behavior consulting experience.

 Step 2: Assess the trainer

 Browse the trainer’s website and any other marketing materials.
 Does everything look and sound professional?
 Do the messages appeal to you?
 If so, set up a phone call or in-person meeting.
 Can the trainer answer your questions about training, behavior, and methods knowledgeably and clearly?
-Is she (or he) patient and thorough in her replies?
-Do you feel comfortable with her?
-Does she have experience working with the problems you need help with?
-Can she provide references from clients?
+Are they patient and thorough in their replies?
+Do you feel comfortable with them?
+Do they have experience working with the problems you need help with?
+Can they provide references from clients?

 Step 3: Beware of red flags

 A couple of things should raise a red flag in your assessment.
 If the trainer focuses on a model of dominance and submission—using language like “dominant” and “alpha” —or uses primarily punishment based methods, that trainer doesn’t meet the standards of science-based training.